TAE40110 Certificate IV in Training and Assessment

 - Stable internet connection with a minimum download speed of 3mbps.
 Prospective students can go to www.speedtest.net to perform a speed test of their internet connection

-- Current version of a web browser, that is Internet Explorer OR Chrome OR Mozilla Firefox
+- Current version of a web browser, for example: Chrome OR Mozilla Firefox

-- An email account – this can be created for free through yahoo, hotmail and gmail
+- An email account – this can be created through yahoo, hotmail and gmail

-- The latest version of Adobe Reader or Adobe Pro XI and Windows Media Player
+- The latest version of Adobe Reader and Windows Media Player

 - Microsoft Office (version 2007 or later) that includes Word, Excel and PowerPoint